Silver Star: Recipients

 The Department of Defense does not keep extensive records for the Silver Star Medal.
 Independent groups estimate that between 100,000 and 150,000 SSMs have been awarded since the decoration was established.
 Colonel David Hackworth who was awarded ten SSMs while serving in the Army during the Korean War and Vietnam War, is likely to be the person awarded the most SSMs.
 General of the Army Douglas MacArthur was awarded seven SSMs for his service in France in World War I from February to November 1918 as a colonel and then brigadier general.
 Donald H. Russell, a civilian Vought F4U Corsair technical support engineer attached to a Marine Corps fighter wing, received the SSM for his actions aboard after the carrier was attacked by a Japanese dive bomber in March 1945.
 In the fall of 1944, President Roosevelt's close adviser Harry Hopkins, the U.S. Ambassador in Moscow W. Averell Harriman and a military attaché presented the SSM to Soviet Red Army artillery officer Alexei Voloshin, who was the first to cross the Dnieper with his battery and was one of four junior Red Army officers who received the award.

 Female recipients

-Three Army nurses that served in World War I were cited in 1919 and 1920 with Citation Stars for gallantry in attending to the wounded while under artillery fire in July 1918.
+Three Army nurses that served in World War I (of no rank, since Army nurses served without rank until 1920) were cited in 1919 and 1920 with Citation Stars for gallantry in attending to the wounded while under artillery fire in July 1918.
+In 1932, the Silver Star was created and they were authorized to exchange their Citation Stars for Silver Stars.
 In 2007, it was discovered that they had never been awarded their Citation Stars.
-The three nurses (Army nurses served without rank until 1920) were awarded the Silver Star Medal posthumously:
+The three nurses were awarded the Silver Star posthumously in 2007: